circleci/circleci-docs/jekyll/_cci2/pipeline-parameters.md

       - run: echo "$(pwd) == << pipeline.parameters.workingdir >>"
 ```

-### Passing Parameters When Triggering Pipelines Via the API
+### Passing Parameters When Triggering Pipelines via the API

-Use the API v2 endpoint to trigger a pipeline, passing the `parameters` key in the JSON packet in your `POST` body.
+A pipeline can be triggered with specific `parameter` values using the API v2 endpoint to [trigger a pipeline](https://circleci.com/docs/api/v2/#trigger-a-new-pipeline).
+This can be done by passing a `parameters` key in the JSON packet of the `POST` body.

-The example below triggers a pipeline with the parameters in the above config example (NOTE: To pass a parameter when triggering a pipeline via the API the parameter must be declared in the configuration file.).
+The example below triggers a pipeline with the parameters described in the above config example (NOTE: To pass a parameter when triggering a pipeline via the API the parameter must be declared in the configuration file.).

 ```
 curl -u ${CIRCLECI_TOKEN}: -X POST --header "Content-Type: application/json" -d '{